-Before installing the plug-in, verify that the following requirements are met.
+Before installing the plug-in, verify that the following requirements are met:

-- Install NetVault Backup Client: Install the NetVault Backup Client software on the machine on which you want to install the Plug-in for VMware.
+- Install NetVault Backup Client: Install the NetVault Backup Client software on the physical or virtual machine on which you want to install the Plug-in for VMware.
 For LAN-free backups, you must obtain a NetVault Backup SmartClient license.
 For more information about installing the NetVault Backup Client, see the Dell NetVault Backup Installation Guide. - NOTE: To perform file-level backups of virtual machines, you must install the plug-in on a Windows-based client.
-The plug-in version for the Linux OS does not support this feature. - Review virtual disk storage requirements: Depending on your virtual setup, verify that the following requirements are met: - Verify that the virtual disks that you want to back up reside on VMFS datastores created on local storage, iSCSI, or FC SAN.
-The plug-in also supports virtual machines that use Raw Device Mapping (RDM) disks in virtual compatibility mode. - If the ESX/ESXi Server uses Fibre Channel SAN or iSCSI SAN to store the virtual machine disks, select a dedicated physical machine to host the plug-in. - With other types of storage devices (including the local storage on the ESX Server), a physical machine is not necessary.
-You can configure one of the virtual machines as a NetVault Backup Client to host the plug-in.
+The plug-in version for the Linux OS does not support this feature. - Install applicable libraries on Linux-based clients: On Linux-based clients, the Plug-in for VMware and Virtual Disk Development Kit (VDDK) require the following libraries: - Plug-in for VMware requirements: On Linux-based systems, the Plug-in for VMware requires the following libraries: - libssl.so - libcrypto.so - VDDK requirements: On Linux-based systems, VDDK requires the following libraries: - libexpat.so.1.5.2: To use advanced transport modes, install the XML library libexpat 1.95.8 on the client.
+Without the correct version of this library, the jobs that use advanced transport modes may fail.